Accessibility

 Service Animals

 SXSW allows ADA-recognized service animals trained specifically to assist a person with disabilities at all events.
-Service animals are defined as animals that are individually trained to do work or perform tasks for people with disabilities.
+Service animals are defined as dogs/mini horses that are individually trained to do work or perform tasks for people with disabilities.

 Animals whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA and are not permitted at SXSW events.